 - our employees, related bodies corporate, contractors or service providers for the purposes of operation of our website or our business, fulfilling requests by you, and to otherwise provide products and services to you including, without limitation, web hosting providers, IT systems administrators, mailing houses, couriers, payment processors, data entry service providers, electronic network administrators, debt collectors, and professional advisors such as accountants, solicitors, business advisors and consultants;

-– users of our Media Contacts Database, who may contact you directly by, for example, sending you a press release;
+- users of Medianet’s Media Contacts Database, who may contact you directly by, for example, sending you a press release;

 - suppliers and other third parties with whom we have commercial relationships, for business, marketing, insurance and related purposes;